jasminealicia/Exoplanet-Habitability/README.md

 Langauges utilized in this project: R;
 Machine Learning algorithms: K-nearest neighbors, Linear Discriminant Analysis, Random Forest, Support Vector Machines.
-Attempted Logistic regression but came across "complete separation" issue - explained in my video!
+Attempted Logistic regression but came across "complete separation" in my data, so I decided not to use the model for this project.

-Video presentation:

 Credits: